AndyYangjd/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Grab a portable Sublime Text 3 for Windows

-I have configured a portable version of Sublime Text for Windows using the instructions below (with a handful of omissions, for instance Zeal and Tabnine).
-Simply download, unzip in some good place (such as your AppData), and run `subl.exe`.
+I have configured a [portable version of Sublime Text for Windows](https://github.com/PetrKryslUCSD/HowToUseJuliaWithSublimeText3/blob/master/SublimeTextPortableX64.zip) using the instructions below (with a handful of omissions, for instance Zeal and Tabnine).
+Simply download, unzip in some good place (such as your `AppData` or `Documents`), and run `subl.exe`.
 If you also like the Git bash, run Git bash and start `subl.exe` from that shell.
 If something doesn't work precisely as you wish, you can meddle with the configuration files described below.

 ### Sublime Text 3